 After optimising your product title, the next step is the product description.
 This step is also vital to reaching your target audience.
-If you follow and consider some simple things, your product descriptions will bring you more polished and desired outcomes.
+If you follow and consider some simple things, your description will bring you more polished and desired outcomes.

-The following points should be mentioned when writing a product description for your shopping feed:
+The following product attributes should be mentioned when writing a description for your shopping feed:

 Maintain the Hierarchy of Information

-Although you can write a product description of 5,000 characters, Google will not show the full description on the SERP.
+Although you can write a product description of 5,000 characters, Google will not show the full product listing on the SERP.
 It will only display the first 180 characters.
 So, you have to maintain the hierarchy of information in this regard.

 - Name of the particular brand